ODBC on Linux and UNIX platforms

 There are three methods of installing an ODBC driver under unixODBC:

-In the odbcinst.ini each driver definition begins with the driver name in square brackets.
-The driver name is followed by Driver and Setup attributes where Driver is the path to the ODBC driver shared object (exporting the ODBC API) and Setup is the path to the ODBC driver setup library (exporting the ConfigDriver and ConfigDSN APIs used to install/remove the driver and create/edit/delete data sources).
-Few ODBC drivers for UNIX have a setup dialogue.
+In odbcinst.ini, each driver definition begins with the ODBC driver name in square brackets.
+The ODBC driver name is followed by Driver and Setup attributes.
+Driver specifies the path to the ODBC driver shared object (which exports the ODBC API).
+Setup specifies the path to the ODBC driver setup library (which exports the ConfigDriver and ConfigDSN APIs used to: install or remove the driver; create or edit or delete data sources).
+Few ODBC drivers for Linux or UNIX have a setup dialog box.

 $ /usr/local/easysoft/unixODBC/bin/odbcinst -s -q